Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: amayaeguizabal, Pixabay

 Avoiding your ferret’s back becoming stretched is one major component of holding your ferret properly; the other is supporting the chest.
 Whenever holding your ferret, you want to keep its chest supported.
-You can do this by placing a hand under the chest or around the back of the neck with your fingers wrapping to provide support under the chest.
+You can do this by placing a hand under the chest or around the back of the neck, with your fingers gently wrapping around to provide support under the chest.

 Now that you understand the basic principles and rules of properly holding a ferret, let’s walk through the steps of picking up and holding your ferret in a safe and comfortable manner.
 There are other ways to hold a ferret, but this is the safest, easiest, and most comfortable method for both you and your pet.